alexmgl/models/deep_race/deep_horse_race.md

 ## Model Development

-- 14 binary output variables.
+- 14 binary output variables, representing encoded won / finished variables.
-- Model required [14] horses as input.
+- Model requires [14] horse vectors as input.
 Fill dummy horse features with 0s if there are insufficient runners.
 - If new horse without data, find the average data of a similar horse on the first race and use that.